Tips for Supervisors

 - Encourage risk taking and decision-making – provide student employees the chances to apply some of the things they’re learning in classes.
 Find opportunities in which they can use their critical thinking skills.

 - Communicate openly and honestly – model assertive communication so that students feel comfortable dealing with a variety of situations.
+Regular performance evaluations provide opportunities to improve and succeed.

 - Remember that student employees are students first – it will be important to adjust to their schedules as much as possible; however, help them develop time management skills, if necessary.